spack/spack/lib/spack/docs/packaging_guide.rst

 downloads source code, and can never assume that any particular site hasn't been compromised.

-Trust is established in different ways for different download method.
+Trust is established in different ways for different download methods.
-For the most common download method --- a single-file tarball --- the tarball is checsummed.
+For the most common download method --- a single-file tarball --- the tarball is checksummed.
 Git downloads using ``commit=`` are trusted implicitly, as long as a hash is specified.

-Spack also provides untrusted download methods: tarball URLs may be supplied without a checksum, or Git downloads my specify a branch or tag instead of a hash.
-If the user does not control or trust the source an untrusted download, it is a security risk.
+Spack also provides untrusted download methods: tarball URLs may be supplied without a checksum, or Git downloads may specify a branch or tag instead of a hash.
+If the user does not control or trust the source of an untrusted download, it is a security risk.
 Unless otherwise specified by the user for special cases, Spack should by default use *only* trusted download methods.